KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-OpenSprinkler by johnny-co](https://github.com/johnny-co/MMM-OpenSprinkler)

-1. An error occurred while getting information from 'package.json': SyntaxError: Unexpected token ']', ..."dule", ],
+1. An error occurred while getting information from 'package.json': Unexpected token ']', ..."dule", ],
   "aut"... is not valid JSON
 2. Typo: Found `Magic Mirror` in file `MMM-OpenSprinkler.js`: Replace it with `MagicMirror²`.